LALALADummdidum/Skill-Scrolls-Mod-for-Skyrim/README.md

 Im just going to write down the loottable of the Different Scrolls

+Note: I recommend looking at the raw file, It looks way better

 Level 1 Scrolls are supposed to be sold from different NPCs.
 Im adding them to the General Merchants for first.